Family Vacation at Turks and Caicos Resorts

-The beautiful islands of Turks and Caicos want people to know that they are back open for business after the devastating impact of several hurricanes during the fall of 2017.
-These Caribbean islands (yes, there’s more than one.
+The beautiful islands of Turks and Caicos and the Turks and Caicos resorts are open and just a short flight away from the Southeastern U.S. These Caribbean islands (yes, there’s more than one.
 In fact, there are about 40 islands in all, with only about eight of them inhabited) are peaceful, scenic, and sunny.
 They get about 350 days of sunshine here, making the islands a great destination if sun, sand, and surf are on your agenda.
 I know they were on mine when I visited this tropical paradise!

 They’re also not crowded as the island population is only estimated at about 35,000.
 Families using the United States dollar will also like the fact that this is the official currency here, although the island itself is under British rule.
-One of the best perks, however, is that it is just a mere 75-minute flight from Miami, so you can be on the beach in no time, which is always a treat when you’ve got kids that just want to be there already.
-Once you land at the airport in Providentiales, grab a taxi or shuttle (like Virgil’s Taxi & Tour Service) who will have you at the hotel in a mere 20 minutes.
+One of the best perks, however, is that it is just a mere 75-minute flight from Miami so you can be on the beach in no time, which is always a treat when you’ve got kids that just want to be there already.
+Once you land at the airport in Providenciales, grab a taxi or shuttle (like Virgil’s Taxi & Tour Service) who will have you at your Turks and Caicos resort in a mere 20 minutes.

 What do you do here, though?
 Where should you stay?
 What is so great about it?
 The fact that it is so beautiful on the elegant beaches of Grace Bay is one of the main reasons.
 This area has been repeatedly named one of the best beaches in the world, and with good reason.
 You won’t find much better scenery than along this picturesque stretch.